guilherme240z/guilherme240z/README.md

-mobile project developed with friends, focused on water sample analysis and monitoring, combining systems development, interface concepts and mobile technologies for science fairs and technology presentations.
+mobile project developed with friends, focused on water sample analysis and monitoring, combining systems development, interface concepts and mobile technologies for science fairs and technology presentations. if you're interested, the project is in my favorites. ★

 </div>